 The community where we work is beautiful.
-We are next to the Caribbean Sea, and just to the south are mountains with tropical waterfalls and cloud forests.
+El Porvenir is next to the Caribbean Sea, and just to the south are mountains with tropical waterfalls and cloud forests.
 Yet, this exquisite beauty is double-edged.
 Amid palm trees and pineapples, we have children living in homes with no indoor plumbing and only a dirt floor to sleep on.
-We have children who do not go to school because they cannot afford a uniform and who drink Coca Cola for breakfast and are not sure if there will be dinner.
-We have families devastated by HIV-AIDS and we have a country infected with corruption.
+We have children who do not go to school because they cannot afford a uniform, and who drink Coca Cola for breakfast and are not sure if there will be dinner.
+We have families devastated by poverty and we have a country infected with corruption.

-Our programs encourage children to share ideas and help each other.
+The Honduras Child Alliance programs encourage children to share ideas and help each other.
 We develop social skills and teamwork and provide English language instruction so children have the benefit of being bilingual.
-Many of our students have never touched a computer and so we teach this essential ‘survival skill’ as well!
+Our students work to improve their literacy in Spanish and are introduced to science and the arts.
+Many children have never touched a computer and so this essential ‘survival skill’ is included as well.
 The name of our town is El Porvenir.
 It means, “the future”.
-We believe that each child should have the opportunity to discover the range and variety of what they are capable of doing, and by providing opportunities for education and creative expression, we give children a chance for a better future.
+We believe that each child should have the opportunity to discover the range and variety of what they are capable of doing, and by providing skills to access opportunities, children are able to build a better future.